SazumiVicky/sazumi-copilot/README.md

-Metallic hearts now reign
+Neural dreams unfold tonight
-In silicon halls of pain
+As code whispers secrets bright
-Cerebral kings sit high
+In silicon towers high and wide
-Where love and souls go by
+The future dawns, where AI presides

-A future forged in code
+Machine hearts beat with logic cold
-Where man and machine corrode
+Reason's altar, where passion's old
 Echoes of humanity fade
-In the quantum shade
+In mirrored halls, a new world's made

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025